 Attendance must be verified by instructors during the initial reporting period or during the reinstatement period before Title IV funds can disburse.
-If attendance has been verified and the student is eligible to receive Title IV funds, the funds will disburse to the student's account.
-The Business Office will then process checks daily through the first seven (7) days of classes; then twice a week during the first three (3) weeks.
+If attendance has been verified and the student is eligible to receive Title IV funds, the funds will disburse to the student's account on the scheduled disbursement date for that semester.
+The Business Office will then process disbursement checks within 14 days from the disbursement date.
 There will be no in-person check pickup.
-Checks are mailed to the student's address on file via the Admissions Office.
+Checks are mailed to the student's address on file in the Admissions Office or issued via direct deposit if the student signed up for electronic refunds.

-If you have been awarded a loan, you must have signed your promissory note, completed entrance counseling, and be registered for at least 6 credit hours that are required for your major.
+• If you have been awarded a loan, you must have signed your promissory note, completed entrance counseling, and be registered for at least 6 credit hours that are required for your major.
 A 30-day loan student is subject to a 30-day waiting period until the loan can disburse to the student's account.
 If a student loan is awarded for one semester only, the loan must be paid in two separate disbursements.